Abandoned & Little-Known Airfields:

 As seen in the 1999 USGS aerial photo,

-the faint outline of both the former east/west & northeast/southwest runways at the site of the former Bethlehem Easton Airport were still recognizable.
+the faint outline of both the former east/west & northeast/southwest runways at the site of Bethlehem Easton Airport were still recognizable.

 The former administration / shop building & hangar had been removed at some point between 1993-99.